 Discoverer of the colon

-The organ now known as the colon is named for Cristóbal Colón, who postulated that there was a faster route to the stomach via the anus, and thought he would revolutionize nutrition with a quicker, more efficient feeding process.
-He miscalculated by 25 feet of intestines, but did discover the sigmoid colon just past the rectum, which he thought was the “lower stomach.”
-He mocked his contemporaries mercilessly for consuming their food “the long way,” flaunting the fact that he was able to talk while eating whereas they couldn’t because their stupid mouths were full of food.
-Colón died of malnutrition after several weeks of stuffing his colon with corn and potatoes and believing he was receiving his full daily value of calories and vitamins.
+The organ now known as the colon is named for Cristóbal Colón, who postulated that there was a faster route to the stomach via the ass and set out revolutionize nutrition with a quicker, more efficient feeding process.
+He miscalculated by 25 feet of intestines, so when he encountered the sigmoid colon just past the rectum, he believed he’d discovered the “lower stomach.”

-It turned out that humans had known about the digestive system for millennia before Colón’s “discovery,” but impressively he somehow had access to New World foods like corn, potatoes, beans, and tomatoes long before the rest of Eurasia.
+It turned out that humans had known about the digestive system for millennia before Colón’s “discovery,” but his real accomplishment was he somehow had access to New World foods long before the rest of Eurasia, without even having to travel.
 Ironically these foods were actually pretty delicious when consumed by mouth, a fact he never discovered during his lifetime.

 Discoverer of heaven

 Christ-o-pher Columbus was, like Michael Columbins, a spaceman attempting to find a route to Mars, but he lived centuries earlier and attempted to reach the planet via a hang-glider-like flying machine, crashing by mistake into Heaven.
 Returning to Earth, he advertised himself as the one true path to the kingdom come, offering guided voyages and maintaining his monopoly by a vicious pattern of dirty tricks, from illegal sabotage to legally exploitative patent trolling.
 Despite these anti-competitive practices, he was hailed by free market zealots as a brilliant entrepreneur.

 Discoverer of both the column and the bus